abhaysingh009/FloraScan/README.md

 ## ⚠️ Note

-This project uses external AI APIs (such as Google Gemini) for plant analysis.
+This project uses external AI APIs for plant analysis.

 * An API key is required for full functionality
 * Without an API key, some features may not work as expected